jtourille/i2b2-coref-task1c-converter/README.md

   [--overwrite]
 ```

-## 2. Brat version creation
+## 2. Brat files creation

-The conversion process rely on the brat data structure as intermediary format.
-In this step, we generate a brat
+The conversion process from i2b2 to CoNLL rely on the brat data structure as intermediary format.
+In this step, we
-version of the corpus.
-As an added bonus, this allows for better data visualization as both i2b2 and CoNLL formats are
+generate a brat version of the corpus.
+As an added bonus, this allows for better data visualization as both i2b2 and
-not convenient for this task.
+CoNLL formats are not convenient in this aspect.

 Hard sentence breaks that occurred within mentions will be replaced by empty spaces during this step.
 This allows to
 keep the offset integrity intact while facilitating both the conversion and the visualization.